 Home insurance is a type of property insurance that covers certain losses and damage.
 Home insurance policies can protect your assets and provide liability coverage in case there is an accident in your home or on your property.
 This type of policy ensures your private residence is financially covered in the event of various disasters and mishaps.

 If you are a homeowner, you should have home insurance.
 Having home insurance protects your most expensive asset from unavoidable losses from fires, floods, or natural disasters.
-Such incidents can be absolutely devastating, and while a home insurance policy won't be able to stop accidents from occurring, it can ensure that you are financially protected in the worst case scenario.
+Such incidents can be absolutely devastating, and while a home insurance policy won't be able to stop accidents from occurring, it can ensure that you are financially protected in the event something bad were to happen.

 While home insurance is not a legal requirement in Ontario, it is required by mortgage lenders.
 Whether you're applying for a mortgage or already have one, you must have home insurance.
 This way the lender is assured that you'll be able to continue making your mortgage payments, even when disaster strikes.

 While the amount of coverage you'll need largely depends on your unique needs, it's helpful to know what's included in a standard home insurance package in Ontario.
 Generally, basic home insurance covers the following:

 Home insurance covers damage or loss to the actual building, or dwelling, you live in.
 Basic coverage protects against a set of occurrences that could harm your home.
 These are known as insured perils and usually cover accidents, damage from weather/storms along with the circumstances listed below.

 Did you know that 40% of damage to homes is caused by water?
 Every day homes across Canada suffer water damage and the risk of it happening to your home is on the rise.
 With the recent changes in weather patterns, severe weather events are becoming more frequent and have been causing more damage.